bsimser/MonoCraft/README.md

 # MonoCraft
-Clone of Warcraft II done with MonoGame as a sample.
+A cheap Warcraft II clone done as a sample game built with MonoGame and the MonoGame.Extended library.